 The New York Times prefers different sign-up forms.
 One of them is a fixed form on the bottom of the screen.
-It doesn’t bother the readers but still drags their attention.
+It doesn’t bother the readers but still attracts their attention.

 Floating forms are stuck to any part of the page and remain always visible while website visitors scroll the page until they take some action: close it or subscribe.
-Such form is a great solution for the brand to promote content and highlight hot deals without being aggressive.
+A form like this is a great solution for a brand to promote content and highlight hot deals without being aggressive.